NLM Career Development Award in Biomedical Informatics and Data Science (K01) (PAR 16-204)

-The National Library of Medicine (NLM) Career Development Award in Biomedical Informatics (K01) is intended to provide support for promising junior investigators as they launch their research careers in biomedical informatics research.
-NLM supports research career development in clinical/public health informatics, bioinformatics, translational informatics and consumer health informatics.
-We define informatics as the intersection of computer, information, biomedical and behavioral sciences with one or more application domains.
-Application domains of interest include health care delivery, basic biomedical research, clinical and translational research, public health and others.
+The National Library of Medicine (NLM) Career Development Award in Biomedical Informatics (K01) is intended to provide support for promising junior investigators as they launch their research careers in biomedical informatics research and data science.
+NLM supports research career development in healthcare/clinical informatics, translational bioinformatics, clinical research informatics and public health informatics.
+We define informatics as the intersection of computer science, information science, data science and social/behavioral sciences with one or more biomedical application domains.
+Application domains of interest include health care delivery and consumer health, translation of basic biological research to health outcomes, population medicine and public health, and the organization, analysis and use of biomedical big data.
 Regardless of the application domain, the research career focus should be informatics.
 The award is intended to promote the career development of informatics researchers who intend to make a long term commitment to biomedical informatics research.
 K01 awardees are expected to apply for NIH or other independent research grant support (R01 or equivalent) during the final year of the award.
 Candidates who received their training at one of NLM's university-based biomedical informatics training programs are encouraged to apply.

 Deadlines for New Applications: February 12, June 12 and October 12 each year

 Deadlines for Revised Applications: March 12, July 12 and November 12 each year

 Full listing of deadlines for competing applications: http://www.nlm.nih.gov/ep/Deadlines.html